flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ![Example of retail game.](photos/game.jpg){.tab-float}

 It may sound hard to believe, but for Microsoft, the same **dual-layer DVD** disc used for the original Xbox worked fine for their new console.
 I presume it was another cost-effective strategy, as the DVD disc got cheaper to produce and its readers could be outsourced to the most inexpensive and convenient manufacturer.
-Throughout the console's lifespan, Microsoft had relied on Hitachi, LG, Toshiba, Samsung, Philips, BenQ and LiteON - including teams of two - to produce their DVD drives.
+Throughout the console's lifespan, Microsoft had relied on Hitachi, LG, Toshiba, Samsung, Philips, BenQ and Lite-ON - including teams of two - to produce their DVD drives.

 As a reminder, dual-layer DVDs (also called **DVD-9**) have a theoretical capacity of **8.5 GB**.
 A big advantage compared to the new [_blue-lasered_ discs](playstation-3#tab-14-1-blu-ray-discs) of the PlayStation 3, is that the Xbox 360 enjoys greater read speeds thanks to its **12x drive**, another reason to expel the hard drive from the requirements.